Zhu-159/HGRL/README.md

 python main.py
 ```

-Drug data should be unzipped and placed in the code directory (e.g., under `drug_data/`).
+Drug data should be unzipped and placed in the code directory